-We have two reportable segments, namely Direct Store Delivery ("DSD"), whose principal products comprise energy drinks, and Warehouse ("Warehouse"), whose principal products comprise juice-based and soda beverages.
+We have two operating and reportable segments, namely Direct Store Delivery ("DSD"), the principal products of which comprise energy drinks, and Warehouse ("Warehouse"), the principal products of which comprise juice-based and soda beverages.
 The DSD segment develops, markets and sells products primarily through an exclusive distributor network, whereas the Warehouse segment develops, markets and sells products primarily directly to retailers.
 Corporate and unallocated amounts that do not relate to the DSD or Warehouse segments specifically, have been allocated to "Corporate and Unallocated."
-Our DSD segment represented 95.6%, 95.4% and 94.4% of our consolidated net sales for the years ended December 31, 2013, 2012 and 2011, respectively.
-Our Warehouse segment represented 4.4%, 4.6% and 5.6% of our consolidated net sales for the years ended December 31, 2013, 2012 and 2011, respectively.
+Our DSD segment represented 96.1%, 95.6% and 95.4% of our consolidated net sales for the years ended December 31, 2014, 2013 and 2012, respectively.
+Our Warehouse segment represented 3.9%, 4.4% and 4.6% of our consolidated net sales for the years ended December 31, 2014, 2013 and 2012, respectively.
+Following the consummation of the TCCC Transaction, the Company anticipates that it will have two operating and reporting segments: Concentrate, the principal products of which will likely include the various energy drink brands transferred to the Company from TCCC, and Finished Products, the principal products of which will likely include the Company's Monster Energy® drink products that currently make up the majority of the DSD segment.

-For financial information about our reporting segments and geographic areas, refer to Note 16 of Notes to the Consolidated Financial Statements set forth in "Part II, Item 8 - Financial Statements and Supplementary Data" of this report, incorporated herein by reference.
+For financial information about our reporting segments and geographic areas, refer to Note 17 of Notes to the Consolidated Financial Statements set forth in "Part II, Item 8 - Financial Statements and Supplementary Data" of this report, incorporated herein by reference.
 For certain risks with respect to our energy drinks see "Part I, Item 1A - Risk Factors" below.

-2013 Product Introductions
+2014 Product Introductions

-During 2013, we continued to expand our existing product lines and flavors and further develop our distribution markets.
+During 2014, we continued to expand our existing product lines and flavors and further develop our distribution markets.
 In particular, we continued to focus on developing and marketing beverages that fall within the category generally described as the "alternative" beverage category.
-During 2013, we introduced a number of new products, including the following:
+During 2014, we introduced a number of new products, including the following: